andreacuozzo/rasp_test_1/README.md

 # Testing: color.py

-Capture video from the picamea, for each frame:
+Capture video from the picamera, and for each frame:
  - draws a rectangle on the blue object
- - gets the x/y rectangle center coordinates
+ - gets the rectangle center coordinates
  - moves the moving head accordingly
 ```
 python3 color.py